boughtonp/qpscanner/readme.md

 STATUS
 ======

-**This is a dev version of qpScanner, see master branch for stable release.**
+**This is a release candidate of qpScanner, see master branch for stable release.**

-Version: v0.7.5
+Version: v0.8 (RC)
-Released: 2013-01-08
+Released: 2013-06-29

 To check latest release, visit http://sorcerersisle.com/projects:qpscanner.html